-You will be motivated to grow intellectually through the continued search for, and use of knowledge.
-This program will provide a catalyst for you to become active, articulate, and socially aware individuals that are key contributors to the civil engineering profession.
+You will be motivated to grow intellectually through our master's program in civil engineering.
+The transformative experience will help you to be active, articulate, and socially aware of key issues facing infrastucture and society so that you are a lifelong contributor to the civil engineering profession.

 - Construction Management

 - Geophysical imaging

 - Nondestructive evaluation

 Students choose 3 of the courses listed below:

 - CEE 5212 Transportation Engineering Materials

 - CEE 5241 Urban Transportation Systems and Asset Management

 - CEE 5421 Structural Dynamics

 - CEE 5821 Foundation Engineering